Tamagawa numbers and positive rank of elliptic curves

 $(i), (ii)$: Assume that $G$ is cyclic or of odd order.
 By Lemma \ref{lem:cyclic_reg_const} and Lemma \ref{lem:odd_reg_const}, $\cC_{\Theta}(\tau) \in N_{K / \bQ}(K^{\times})$ for all rational representations $\tau$ of $G$ and quadratic extensions $K / \bQ$ for which $\Theta$ is a $K$-relation.
 Thus by Theorem \ref{corr:main}, for all quadratic extensions $K / \bQ$ for which $\Theta$ is a $K$-relation.
 This includes all $K \subset \bQ(\rho)$, and when $m$ is even $\Theta$ is a $K$-relation for every quadratic extension $K / \bQ$, implying that this product is a rational square (cf. proof of Theorem \ref{thm:weak_app}).

 $(iii), (iv)$: Recall that

 is a product of local terms for each finite place $v$, where $D_v$ is a decomposition group at $v$.
-By Theorem \ref{thm:main}, the value of $C_v(Res_{D_v} \Theta) \mod N_{K / \bQ}(K^{\times})$ coincides with the regulator constant of a certain rational representation of $D_v$ for all $K / \bQ$ quadratic with $\Theta $ a $K$-relation.
+By Theorem \ref{thm:main}, the value of $C_{D_v}(\Res_{D_v} \Theta) \mod N_{K / \bQ}(K^{\times})$ coincides with the regulator constant of a certain rational representation of $D_v$ for all $K / \bQ$ quadratic with $\Theta $ a $K$-relation.
 The only contributions are at primes of bad reduction, and in both cases the primes of bad reduction have cyclic or odd order decomposition groups.
-The result follows by arguments similar to those for $(i)$, $(ii)$. \end{proof}
+The result follows by arguing as for $(i)$, $(ii)$. \end{proof}

 The previous result explains why dihedral groups are the simplest examples of when the norm relations test can be used to predict positive rank.

 \begin{example}[Dihedral group $D_{pq}$] Let $G = D_{pq}$ be the dihedral group of order $2pq$ for $p$, $q$ odd primes.
 The irreducible rational representations are $\{\trivial$, $\varepsilon$, $\sigma_p$, $\sigma_q$, $\sigma_{pq} \}$, where $\trivial$ is the trivial representation, $\varepsilon$ the sign representation, $\sigma_p$, $\sigma_q$ factor through $D_{p}$, $D_q$ quotients respectively, and $\sigma_{pq}$ is faithful.